aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 ``PIPE_QUERY_OCCLUSION_COUNTER``, which counts the number of fragments which are written to the framebuffer without being culled by :ref:`Depth, Stencil, & Alpha` testing or shader KILL instructions.
+The result is an unsigned 64-bit integer.

 Another type of query, ``PIPE_QUERY_TIME_ELAPSED``, returns the amount of time, in nanoseconds, the context takes to perform operations.
+The result is an unsigned 64-bit integer.

 Gallium does not guarantee the availability of any query types; one must always check the capabilities of the :ref:`Screen` first.